 Maribeth had worked in TV news at WBZ-TV prior to joining V66.
 She was hired as a news producer and they liked her so much, she became an on-air VJ known as “Tracy Cox”.
 After V66 ended, Maribeth returned to news producing and worked at TV stations in RI, MD, and KY.
 Today she is based in MD, where she is a freelance multimedia and TV producer.

 Bob Rivers was half of the shock-job radio team of WAAF-FM’s Bob and Zip.
 The success of their morning show lead them to make a video for their novelty hit “Just a Big Ego”, a parody of “Just a Gigolo”.
 That video became a V66 staple.
 In 1986, Bob and Zip hosted a show on V66, The Bob and Zip Show, showcasing their brand of wacky humor.
 After V66 ended, Bob released the novelty album Twisted Christmas, which has become a holiday classic.
 Bob has released several comedy albums since.
 After being on radio in Baltimore, he moved onto Seattle, where his successful The Bob Rivers Show was top-rated until retiring in 2014.
 In 2016, Bob and Zip reunited and The Bob and Zip Show can be heard on Worcester, MA's The Pike 100FM.

 Greg Hill grew up such a fan of John Garabedian, that he sent fan letters to him when he was still in high school.
 John gave young Greg an opportunity to become an intern at V66, which lead to Greg working his way up to Production Assistant and later, an Editor at V66.
 After V66 ended, he began working at WAAF-FM.
-His radio show The Hill-Man Morning Show is one WAAF’s longest-running radio shows and he is still hosting it today.
+His radio show The Hill-Man Morning Show became one of WAAF’s longest-running radio shows for decades.
+In 2019, Greg Hill's show moved to WEEI 93.7-FM.
 In addition to the radio, Greg is President of The Greg Hill Foundation.

 John H. Garabedian